The National Feral Pig Action Plan

 Japanese Encephalitis Virus (JEV) updates

+JEV was first identified in domestic pigs in Australia in February 2022 and it was declared a Communicable Disease Incident of National Significance (CDINS) by the Australian Government Department of Health on 4 March 2022.
 On 16 June 2023, the Chief Medical Officer stood down Australia’s CDINS declaration for Japanese encephalitis virus.
-States and territories will continue to manage the risk of JEV in line with local arrangements.
-JEV is still classified as a notifiable disease.
+States and territories continue to manage the risk of JEV in line with local arrangements.

 It is important to note that both feral and domestic pigs can amplify the virus which can then be transmitted by infected mosquitos to humans from pigs.